Auxiliary Verbs

 What Are Auxiliary Verbs?

-Auxiliary verbs (also called the helping verbs) are small words that come with the main verb to create different tenses and voices.
-They also help in making questions or negative sentences.
+Auxiliary verbs (also known as the helping verbs) are small words that come with the main verb to create different tenses and voices.
+They are also used in formation of questions or negative sentences.

-To learn the differences between auxiliary verbs, modals, and main verbs, take a look at this table:
+The table below summarizes the differences between auxiliary verbs, modals, and main verbs:

 For example: